jameshaydon/lawvere/README.md

 ### Basic types

 Values of basic types are written as in other programming languages, e.g. `42` and `"hello world"`.
-But in Lawvere, everything is an arrow (Lawvere's equivalent of a function), so that these actually denote the constant arrow.
+But in Lawvere, everything is an arrow (Lawvere's equivalent of a function), so that these actually denote constant arrows.
 For example, `42` denotes the arrow which is constantly 42:

 ```lawvere
 ar answer : {} --> Int = 42